ArduPilot/ardupilot_wiki/common/source/docs/common-transmitter-tuning.rst

 #.
 With the CH6 knob in the position that gave the best performance,
    return to the Copter Pids screen and push the "Refresh Params" button
 #.
 In the Rate Roll P and Rate Pitch P fields re-type the value that you
-   see but just slightly modified so that the mission planner recongises that it's changed and resends to the autopilot (Note: if you re-type exactly the same number as what appears in Rate Roll P it won't be updated).
-So for example if the Rate Roll P appears as "0.1213" make it "0.1200"
+   see but just slightly modified so that the mission planner recognizes that it's changed and resends to the autopilot (Note: if you re-type exactly the same number as what appears in Rate Roll P it won't be updated).
+So for example, if the Rate Roll P appears as "0.1213" make it "0.1200"
 #.
 Set Ch6 Opt back to "None" and push "Write Params"
 #.
 Push the Disconnect button on the top right, and the Connect
 #.
 Ensure that the Rate Roll P value is the value that you retyped in
    step #12

-Note: while you are moving the tuning knob the values update at 3 times per second.
+.. note:: While you are moving the tuning knob the values update at 3 times per second.
 The need to press the Refresh button in the mission planner in steps #6 and #7 above is just because the Copter is not sending the updates to the mission planner in real-time.

 [/site]